Haqeeqat (1964 film): Themes and influences

 The film is based on the 1962 Sino-Indian War, a war that started out as a cartographic battle fought over ownership of territory.
 The film is constructed around the battle of Rezang La, a battle which was considered the only part of the war in which India came out on top.
 Out of the 120 Indian soldiers who fought in Rezang La, 114 were killed.
 It is said that 1300 Chinese soldiers were also killed.
 While Major Shaitan Singh led Ahir Company of 13 Kumaon, Brigadier Tapishwar Narain Raina was in-charge of the brigade in Chushul which included 13 Kumaon.
 Brigadier TN Raina was awarded a Maha Vir Chakra and went on to become India's ninth Chief of the Army Staff in 1975; unlike the fate of many other generals of the 1962 war who "faded away in ignominy and disgrace".
-The Sino–Indian war is a story of Indian soldiers being treated as "sacrificial lambs", while a nation celebrated Diwali and a government was distracted with other foreign relations in Africa and South Korea.
+The Sino–Indian war is a story of Indian soldiers being treated as "sacrificial lambs", and the nation couldn't celebrate Diwali and a government was distracted with other foreign relations in Africa and South Korea.